LuxuFate/GDD-Project2/README.md

 Instructions to play:

-WASD - move the golem
+WASD - Move the golem

-Left Click - explode men with telepathy and particlesystem
+Left Click - Explode men with telepathy and particle system

-Right Click - groundpound attack with AOE
+Right Click - Groundpound attack with AOE